 SOME’s affordable housing for families offers safe, dignified, and affordable apartments to families experiencing homelessness and/or poverty.
 SOME’s family housing includes playgrounds and community spaces for the enrichment of the children and adults in residence.
-SOME owns 219 family apartments, which includes the following amenities:
+SOME owns 219 (will be 240 after we expand the Accelerated Housing program this November) family apartments, which includes the following amenities:

 - Private units